-No one wants to be the butt of the office jokes just because they decided to wash their hair on the same night as the work Christmas party, but it’s known to happen.
-Being labelled as boring is not cool, so we suggest that you quickly finish drying your hair, don your gladrags and hitch a ride to your local Revolution.
+No one wants to be the butt of the office jokes just because they decided to wash their hair on the same night as the Christmas party, but it’s known to happen.
+Being labelled as boring is not cool, so we suggest that you quickly finish drying your hair, don your gladrags and hitch a ride to your local your local Revolution.
 Pronto!

 5. It’s probably not that bad…

 Nervous energy naturally surrounds the build up to the often fateful Christmas party, but trust us, they’re probably not as bad as they first seem.

 Each and every one of your colleagues are in the same awkward boat as you, so just relax.
 Fine tuning your small talk and perfecting that dead-behind-the-eyes smile are two killer moves.
 If these fall short of the mark, it’s head down and straight to the bar.

 Well, If it’s really that bad, you’ll be reassured to know that it’s only another 12 months until you have to do it all again.

 If you want to guarantee a Christmas party to look forward to, check out the party options we have available.
 We can’t fix your colleagues, but we can sort out a proper party for you.